gitouni/Targetless-LiDAR-camera-calibration/README.md

 ```
 Keep the `basedir` varibale in [clique_split_refine.py](clique_split_refine.py) the same with `work_dir` variable in [TL_ransac.py](TL_ransac.py) to avoid possible issues.

 3. Now each subgraph has been refined, we need to integrate them together.
+Please ensure your MinkowskiEngine has been properly installed before this step.

+Downlaod `kitti_v0.3.pth` from [https://node1.chrischoy.org/data/publications/fcgf/KITTI-v0.3-ResUNetBN2C-conv1-5-nout32.pth](https://node1.chrischoy.org/data/publications/fcgf/KITTI-v0.3-ResUNetBN2C-conv1-5-nout32.pth) and put it to [FCGF](FCGF) dir.